1. Home

 Once you’ve earned your Doctor of Pharmacy degree, or PharmD, you’re one step closer to becoming a practicing pharmacist.

-After you walk across the stage and accept your degree and participate in the hooding ceremony surrounded by friends and family, doctors, only one major obstacle remains in your way: passing the national pharmacy licensure exam.
+After you walk across the stage, accept your degree, and participate in the hooding ceremony surrounded by friends, family, and doctors, only one major obstacle remains in your way: passing the national pharmacy licensure exam.

 What is the NAPLEX?

-The NAPLEX is a 6 hour exam consisting of 225 questions that are delivered in a computerized, fixed form.
-The exam results are reported as PASS or FAIL and candidates are allowed 5 attempts to pass the examination.
+The NAPLEX is a 6-hour exam with 225 questions delivered in a computerized, fixed form.
+The exam results are reported as PASS or FAIL, and candidates are allowed 5 attempts to pass the examination.
 While the exam consists of 225 questions, only 200 will be used to calculate your exam score.
 The remaining 25 questions are experimental and may be included in future examinations.

-A test taker can expect the total appointment time to be up to 6 hours and 40 minutes to allow time to read and agree to the non-disclosure agreement for NABP examinations, read the tutorial, take the examination, take the 2 optional breaks, and take the post-exam survey.
-Any bathroom break or unscheduled break will not result in additional time given.
+A test taker can expect the total appointment time to be up to 6 hours and 40 minutes to allow time to read and agree to the non-disclosure agreement for NABP examinations, read the tutorial, take the examination, take the two optional breaks, and take the post-exam survey.
+Unfortunately, any bathroom break or unscheduled break will not result in additional time given.
 There is a process for ADA testing accommodations.

 NAPLEX Competency Statements

-The NAPLEX competency statements outline the knowledge, skills, and abilities that are evaluated during the examination.
-A strong familiarity of the competency statements will be of great benefit as you prepare to take this examination.
+The NAPLEX competency statements outline the knowledge, skills, and abilities evaluated during the examination.
+A strong familiarity with the competency statements will greatly benefit you as you prepare to take this examination.

-The 6 competency areas according to the NABP are:
+The six competency areas, according to the NABP are:

 Develop or Manage Treatment Plans (~35% of exam)